vespaquinn/MetagenomicBinning/README.md

 ```
 ## 0. Setup
 ### File structure
-Firstly set up the file structure you want to use for the project, this can be done manually but it is recomended to use the 00-1-setup.sh script.
+Firstly, set up the file structure you want to use for the project, this can be done manually but it is recomended to use the 00-1-setup.sh script.
 It's important to follow this structure as many of the scripts rely on it, however, symbolic links can be used in most places (for example - to the data), if space saving is a priority.

 This script also extracts the names of the accessions you're working with and stores them in the text file `datasets.txt`.
 If you want to work with just specific datasets, this file can be edited manually.

 ### 0.2 Software installation
 The 7 tools used in the scripts are containerised to prevent combatability and versioning issues.
 The `00-2-singularity_setup.sh` script downloads stable versions of these containers from docker, except for DAS_Tool which is built from scratch using the das_tool.def file (itself downloaded during the running of the script).
 More tools can be added from docker using the syntax:
 ```
-{
     singularity build --tmpdir=/workdir/tempdir {TOOL_NAME}.sif docker://PATH/TO/TOOL
-}
 ```
 For metagenomics binning tools, [dockerhub nanozoo](https://hub.docker.com/u/nanozoo) is a verified repository containing many relevant tools.